 “Given the huge number of nominations, we are thrilled to have been selected as a finalist in so many categories,” he said.

 “Our company values mean that we continually strive for excellence and our finalists exemplify how we put our clients at the centre of everything we do.
 From using data to help protect vulnerable children to helping the Royal Navy harness the benefits of artificial intelligence, our nominations demonstrate how we protect and enhance the connected world.
-Roll on the awards ceremony in April!”
+Roll on the awards ceremony!”

 Introducing the finalists: Our Projects